Revised with new information as

 - Reminders of school closures and in-service days

-of students to raise money for student-related activities
+on behalf of students to raise money for student-related

 - Awards to teachers